mochisuna/clasp-test/README.md

 # clasp-test
-this is test project for clasp
+this is test project for clasp.